miguel-guerrero/embedded_trace/README.md

     $ make run

-Runs the application built above in the directory 'rundir' dumping stdout of this application into `rundir/example_out.log`.
+Runs the application built above in the directory `rundir` dumping stdout of this application into `rundir/example_out.log`.
 Amonght other things this file will contain a trace buffer dump for later post-processing.
 This is an example of such a trace buffer dump (note that the 1st 5 lines are informative and not parsed by the scripts).